F# Parallel Extras (II.): Agent-based blocking queue

 1: // If the queue is non-empty, we can handle all messages 2: and nonEmptyQueue() = async { 3: let! msg = agent.Receive() 4: match msg with 5: | Add(value, reply) -> 6: // Add immediately if possibley, otherwise block caller 7: if queue.Count < maxLength then 8: queue.Enqueue(value) 9: count <- queue.Count 10: reply.Reply() 11: else 12: pending.Enqueue(value, reply) 13: return! nonEmptyQueue() 14: | Get(reply) -> 15: let item = queue.Dequeue() 16: // Unblock some blocked callers as we have some space now 17: while queue.Count < maxLength && pending.Count > 0 do 18: let itm, caller = pending.Dequeue() 19: queue.Enqueue(itm) 20: caller.Reply() 21: count <- queue.Count 22: reply.Reply(item) 23: // If the queue is empty then switch the state, otherwise loop 24: if queue.Count = 0 then return! emptyQueue() 25: else return! nonEmptyQueue() }F# Web Snippets

-When adding a value to a queue that is not full, we can immediately add the element using queue.Enqueue
+When adding a value to a queue that is not full, we can immediately add the element using queue.Enqueue,

 update the number of elements and notify the caller that a value was successfully added.
 When the

-queue is empty, we store the request in the pending
+queue is empty, we store the request in the pending queue, which keeps both a value

 to be added and a reply channel that can be later used to notify the caller.

-When removing an element, we can always pick an element using the queue.Dequeue
+When removing an element, we can always pick an element using the queue.Dequeue method,

 because we're in a state when the queue is not empty.
 After removing an element, we check if there